Skip to content

 It can make a significant difference.
 Letting policies lapse or creating insurance gaps is risky behavior in the eyes of insurers.
 If they see a pattern of letting policies lapse, insurers may increase your rates or decline to offer coverage.

 That amount of coverage won’t match the amount you paid for the property or its current market value, and it shouldn’t.
+If you live in a high-demand area, the market value, which also includes the land, may exceed reconstruction costs.

 Particularly with art, collectibles or rarities, make sure you give your insurer a full list of covered items, documented with photos, receipts or appraisals.
 If in doubt, ask your agent or broker what you need to protect your valuable items.